 In the broadcast, Bordeaux scientist Serge Renaud formulated a theory that probably brought tears of joy to the entire Napa Valley and Sonoma County: Renaud believed that moderate consumption of red wine was at the core of the French’s better health.
 After this 60 Minutes episode aired, red wine sales in the U.S. rose by 44%.

 Platelet Activity And Resveratrol

-Now we could be lazy gits and simply dismiss Mr. Renaud’s claims with the fact that he is living and conducting his research precisely in the French region that benefits most from increased wine sales, but we don’t, because that would be shoddy.
+Now we could be lazy gits and dismiss Mr. Renaud’s claims with the fact that he is living and conducting his research in the French region that benefits most from increased wine sales.
+But we don’t, because that would be shoddy.
 Instead we take a look at his scientific backing.

 Renaud first wrote about his thesis in a 1992 article, saying that red wine lowers platelet activity, which can help against clots building up in arteries.
 Renaud claimed that through this effect, red wine could reduce the risk of coronary heart disease by 40 percent, when consumed in “moderate” amounts.

 Having struck on a sore spot – the discrepancy between the apparently bad eating habits of the French and their yet good health – other researchers got interested and conducted studies of their own.
 Many found that there indeed was a connection between red wine and heart health, and it looked like only the mechanism through which red wine achieved the effect needed to be identified.

 One likely candidate was soon found: resveratrol, an organic compound that occurs in many plants, but especially in the skins of red grapes.
 For them resveratrol acts like an antimicrobial drug, that protects them from bacteria, fungi and other diseases.
 After that studies on animals discovered it to also potentially protect against cancer, have antioxidant properties better than vitamin C and help prevent atherosclerosis.